 I. Install Fastly Extension

-Before installing the Fastly_Cdn module, you should set up a test environment.
+Before installing Fastly, you should set up a test environment.
 This must be done as you will put Fastly in front which certainly takes a while for configuring and testing.
 If you directly roll out this solution to your production server you might experience issues that could affect your normal business operation.

 Fastly_Cdn supports Magento2 Community and Enterprise Edition from version 2.0 onwards.

-The installation of the Magento module is pretty easy and developers can perform in different methods depending on your Magento version.
+The installation of the Magento module is pretty easy and developers can carry out different methods depending on your Magento version.

 - Install from Magento Marketplace (only Magento 2.2.x versions) (please follow the instructions below)